dali-lab/figma-workshop/README.md

 ### Navbar
 Put the logo in the top left corner.
 Add some more text across the top.
 Maybe something like "Home", "About", and "Contact" would be good.

-By the way, command-0 will resize the frame to actual size, so you can see how the sizing will look when you put it on a screen.
+By the way, pressing 0 will resize the frame to actual size, so you can see how the sizing will look when you put it on a screen.
+1 will zoom to fit all the frames, and if you select one frame, 2 will zoom to fit that selection.

 ### Impactful Quote
 This is pretty much more text.
 Make it **big** and add some **umph** with some **boldness**, **size**, and **contrast**.